OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 Run postprocessing (Outdated)
 -----------------------------

-During post-processing downloaded :ref:`Downloading the MaStR data <Downloading the MaStR data>` gets cleaned, imported to a PostgreSQL database, and enriched.
+During post-processing downloaded :ref:`Download <Download>` gets cleaned, imported to a PostgreSQL database, and enriched.
 To run the postprocessing, use the following code snippets.